Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Methodology

-\end{small} where $\beta$ is the weight of the co-occurrence score.
-We define the threshold of the coarse-grained score and filter out the candidate rules with the score below the threshold.
-Afterward, we employ two frequently-used quality criteria at the fine-grained evaluation stage, namely standard confidence and head coverage defined in Eqs. \ref{eq2}-\ref{eq4} to pick out the high-quality rules from the filtered candidate CP rules more precisely.
-In terms of the two quality criteria, we set the corresponding thresholds on standard confidence and head coverage.
-Only the candidate rules that satisfy the thresholds of both standard confidence and head coverage are selected as the high-quality rules for updating the rule set.
+where $\beta$ is the weight of the co-occurrence score.
+We set a threshold and select the candidate rules with the scores calculated by Eq.~\ref{eq22} above the threshold as filtered candidate rules.
+Afterward, we output the high-quality rules from the filtered candidate rules that satisfy the thresholds of the precise quality criteria namely standard confidence and head coverage defined in Eqs. \ref{eq2}-\ref{eq4}.
+Then, the updated rule set is obtained via fusing the newly learned rules and the previous rule set (Exhaust Stroke) for the KGE module in the next iteration.